-The Jonpol property forms part of Oban’s overall Garrison Project and is located in the Province of Ontario, approximately 100 kilometers east of Timmins and 40 kilometers north of Kirkland Lake.
+The Jonpol property forms part of Osisko’s overall Garrison Project and is located in the Province of Ontario, approximately 100 kilometers east of Timmins and 40 kilometers north of Kirkland Lake.
 The property is situated on paved highway 101 that is shared with several producing mining operations with nearby labour, hydro power and supplies readily available.

 The Jonpol Gold Deposit consists of four high grade gold mineralized zones (JP, JD, RP and East) discovered over a strike length of 1.7 kilometers within the Munro Fault Zone.

 The Jonpol property is located in the western portion of the Abitibi Subprovince, an area covered largely in volcanic rocks and known to host numerous gold deposits, most of which occur near major fault zones.

 The Jonpol Project is situated on the Munro Fault, a west striking splay off the north side of the Destor-Porcupine Fault Zone.
 It is a shear zone tens of meters wide in altered mafic volcanic rocks.

 Gold mineralization is hosted in quartz carbonate veins, in mafic and ultramafic host rocks, and associated with zones of intense Albite and/or Sericite alteration, and Pyrite mineralization.

 In 1997, a 49,087 tonne bulk sample of high sulphide ore (10% sulphide minerals) was extracted from the central part of the JP zone by Hillsborough Resources at an average grade of 6.7g/t which produced 9,476 ounces Au.

 Between 1985 and 2013, over 130,000 meters of diamond drilling in 450 surface holes were completed on the Jonpol property by previous owners.